 Most requests to Conjur require an authentication token.
-An authentication token is a JSON object which contains the following fields:
+An authentication token is a Conjur-specific JWT with the following claims:

-- timestamp The date and time at which the token was issued.
+- iat Numeric timestamp at which the token was issued

-Conjur access tokens are valid for 8 minutes.
-The lifespan is not configurable.
+Conjur access tokens are valid for 8 minutes since

 Secrets and API keys are encrypted with AES-256-GCM and stored securely in the following manner: